yyeusiyevich/sql_for_analysis/Create a DB/README.md

 # Create a Database (recruitment agency, food delivery)
 ![YM-logo](recruitment.jpg)

+## Description :key:
-Welcome to my project, where I've created an Entity-Relationship Diagram (ERD) for a recruitment agency using the Lucidchart tool.
-The ERD includes an Infological model with entities, relationships, specified columns, primary keys, foreign keys, and data types.
+The project involved creating an ERD for a recruitment agency using Lucidchart and PowerPoint.
+The ERD included an Infological model with entities, relationships, specified columns, primary keys, foreign keys, and data types.
+The aim of the project was to solve the challenges faced by the recruitment agency in data storage and management.

+## Tasks :ballot_box_with_check:
-To begin, I wrote a business description that outlines how the recruitment agency works and identified the challenges they face in data storage.
-I then revealed the advantages of creating a database to help manage the agency's data more efficiently and effectively.
+- Write a business description of the recruitment agency and identify the challenges they face in data storage;
+- Create an Infological model for the ERD using Lucidchart;

-Next, I approached the DB modeling step-by-step, identifying and describing all of the DB objects.
-This includes the creation of tables for entities such as job seekers, job postings, resumes, interviews, and placements, among others.
-Each table includes the necessary columns, primary keys, and foreign keys, which establish the relationships between the entities.
+- Design tables for entities such as job seekers, job postings, resumes, interviews, and placements, among others;

-By creating this database, the recruitment agency will be able to manage their data more efficiently, enabling them to easily track job postings, resumes, job seekers, and interviews.
-The ERD provides a visual representation of the database's structure, making it easy for stakeholders to understand and maintain.

-Overall, this project demonstrates the value of ERD and database design in solving complex business problems and improving data management.
+- Establish relationships between entities using primary and foreign keys;
+- Create a visual representation of the ERD using PowerPoint;

+## Used Tools :mortar_board:
+Lucidchart, PowerPoint.

+## Tags :label:
+ERD design, Database modeling, Lucidchart, PowerPoint, Recruitment agency, Data management, Infological model.

+## Project Status :black_square_button:
+_Completed_

+### This folder contains also an additional ERD created for a food delivery service.